 Fixed positioning is a powerful tool in web design, providing the means to create dynamic, user-friendly interfaces that enhance navigation and accessibility.
 By understanding its mechanics and applying it thoughtfully, web developers can significantly improve the user experience on their websites.

-- How does padding differ from margin in terms of spacing within and around web elements?
+- How does static positioning differ from other CSS position properties in terms of element placement within the document flow?